fbpx

 For Parades: Oaxaca City

-This colorful little town is so delightful that you need to add it to your travel list.
+This colorful little town is so delightful that you must add it to your travel list.
 As a UNESCO World Heritage Site, Oaxaca City is bursting with history and stories of the past.

 For An Artsy Take: San Miguel de Allende

-San Miguel is a place you’ll want to explore on foot, so pack your walking shoes and set off.
+You’ll want to explore San Miguel on foot, so pack your walking shoes and set off.
 After working up an appetite, head over to Cenaduria la Alborada.
 A local favorite, this restaurant serves mouth-watering pozoles on a lovely little terrace.

 For R&R With Wine: Valle de Guadalupe